FisherRF: Active View Selection and Uncertainty Quantification for Radiance Fields using Fisher Information

 \section{Abstract}

 This study addresses the challenging problem of active view selection and uncertainty quantification within the domain of Radiance Fields.
-Neural Radiance Fields (NeRF) have greatly advanced image rendering and reconstruction, but the limited availability of 2D images poses uncertainties stemming from occlusions, depth ambiguities, and imaging errors.
-Efficiently selecting informative views becomes crucial, and quantifying NeRF model uncertainty presents intricate challenges.
-Existing approaches either depend on model architecture or are based on assumptions regarding density distributions that are not generally applicable.
-By leveraging Fisher Information, we efficiently quantify observed information within Radiance Fields without ground truth data.
-This can be used for the next best view selection and pixel-wise uncertainty quantification.
-Our method overcomes existing limitations on model architecture and effectiveness, achieving state-of-the-art results in both view selection and uncertainty quantification, demonstrating its potential to advance the field of Radiance Fields.
-Our method with the 3D Gaussian Splatting backend could perform view selections at 70~fps.
-Source code and other materials are available at \href{https://jiangwenpl.github.io/FisherRF/}{https://jiangwenpl.github.io/FisherRF/}.
+Neural Radiance Fields (NeRF) have greatly advanced image rendering and reconstruction, but the cost of acquiring images poses the need to select the most informative viewpoints efficiently.
+Existing approaches depend on modifying the model architecture or hypothetical perturbation field to indirectly approximate the model uncertainty.
+However, selecting views from indirect approximation does not guarantee optimal information gain for the model.
+By leveraging Fisher Information, we directly quantify observed information on the parameters of Radiance Fields and select candidate views by maximizing the Expected Information Gain~(EIG).
+Our method achieves state-of-the-art results on multiple tasks, including view selection, active mapping, and uncertainty quantification, demonstrating its potential to advance the field of Radiance Fields.